folio-org/folio-org.github.io/guides/dates-and-times.md

   description: "Requested date example"
 ```

-In both cases (JSON schema and query parameter) the values deserialize to java.util.Date class.

 To respect the tenant chosen timezone on the back-end, use direct call to mod-configuration.
 FOLIO uses the [tz database](https://en.wikipedia.org/wiki/Tz_database) to specify timezone for a tenant.
 Default value is "UTC".